sofiacha/RaspberryAlarmSystem/README.md

 # RaspberryBeginning
 This repository created to save the projects I created following this tutorial:  <a href="https://www.youtube.com/watch?v=OR5h0UnMcUE&list=PLFA4eZ_bEubl_zVY-Dikk7Rpttk2xeWFv">RaspberryPiIVBeginners</a>
-As I continued, I got interesting in creating a simple alarm system using RaspberryPi.
+As I continued, I got interested in creating a simple alarm system using RaspberryPi.
 The project that I created for this reason is senso.py .
 All The other files are code from the tutorial and some of them from other tutorials, like <a href="https://www.youtube.com/watch?v=0kpGcMjpDcw">Send email from a Python script on the Raspberry Pi</a>
 For this project I used a <a href="https://www.raspberrypi.org/products/raspberry-pi-3-model-b/">RaspberryPi v3</a> and the <a href="https://grobotronics.com/raspberry-pi-youtube-workshop-kit.html">Raspberry Pi YouTube Workshop Kit</a> in which included:
 <ul>